CDU/CSU: CSU ambitions to become a nationwide party

-Strauß himself polemicised against Kohl in a closed CSU meeting on November 24 (this Wienerwald speech was leaked, and published on November 29 in Der Spiegel):
+Strauß himself polemicised against Kohl in a closed CSU meeting on 24 November (this Wienerwald speech was leaked, and published on 29 November in Der Spiegel):

 It turned out that most local CSU leaders and also conservative CDU state leaders did not approve a separation between CSU and CDU.
 The CSU Bundestag members revoked their decision.
-On December 7, the CDU/CSU Bundestag group elected Kohl as its chairman.
+On 7 December, the CDU/CSU Bundestag group elected Kohl as its chairman.
 In 1980, Strauß was the joint CDU/CSU chancellor candidate and lost more than 4 percent of the votes.
 This ended his ambitions for a federal CSU.

 Tensions in 2016–2021

-Under the chairmanship of Angela Merkel (2000-2018), the CDU left some right wing positions behind and shifted more to the political centre.
-Especially the 2015 refugee crisis divided the German population and caused conflict between the more liberal CDU and the more anti migrant party CSU.
+Under the chairmanship of Angela Merkel (2000–2018), the CDU left some right wing positions behind and shifted more to the political centre.
+Especially the 2015 refugee crisis divided the German population and caused conflict between the CDU and the CSU.

 Therefore, a federal CSU was discussed again among party members and journalists.
-For example conservative Welt columnist Ansgar Graw wrote in 2016 that CDU and CSU lost its stance as a law and order party.
+For example, conservative Welt columnist Ansgar Graw wrote in 2016 that CDU and CSU lost its stance as a law and order party.
 As Merkel's CDU could not move to the right without losing credibility, Graw called the CSU to become a federal party, a right wing party that rigorously deports asylum seekers without right to stay.
 On the contrary, former CSU leader Theo Waigel warned against a separate election campaign.
 In such a campaign, CDU and CSU would fight much more each other than the rest of the parties.

 In 2018, Interior Minister Horst Seehofer, a former Minister-President of Bavaria and the leader of the CSU, opposed CDU Chancellor Angela Merkel's policy on Syrian refugees in Germany.
 Seehofer hoped to place restrictions on incoming refugees, many of whom enter the country through Bavaria.
 His stance was seen as being in part motivated by the 2018 Bavarian state election in which it was feared that the far-right Alternative for Germany would make gains.
 The dispute threatened to bring down the Merkel government which relied on the CSU for its parliamentary majority as Seehofer had indicated his resignation on 2 July, but he already rescinded it a day later after an agreement over the issue between the coalition parties (the CDU, the CSU and the SPD) had been reached.